Ettwiller/Damage-estimator/README.md

  [PreCR]: https://www.neb.com/products/m0309-precr-repair-mix

 ##TYPICAL WORKFLOW :

+#Primary analysis :
-- Adaptor trimming.
+- Adaptor trimming (using your favorite algorithm).
 - Mapping reads to the genome : BWA mem paired-end mode.
 Make a bam file from the resulting sam file (samtools view -bS sam_file | samtools sort - bam_file) and index the resulting bam file (samtools index bam_file).
+Other mapping algorithm can be used but no guaranteed.
+Local realignment using GATK can be optionally performed.

+#Split the reads to estimate the imbalance :

 - Create first in pair mapped reads file (bam1) and second in pair mapped reads (bam2) and derived respective mpileup files (mpileup1 and mpileup2) using ```split_mapped_reads.pl```

-no context :
+#No context no position on the reads (just the basic degree of damage):

+- Calculate damage using ```estimate_damage.pl```
+- concatenate all the damages into one single file for plotting. plot result using ```plot_damage.R```

+#No context but damage relative to read position:

 - Calculate damage using ```estimate_damage_location.pl```
 - concatenate all the damages into one single file for plotting.
 - plot result using ```plot_damage_location.R```

-context :
+#Context and read positions :

 - Calculate damage using ```estimate_damage_location_context.pl```
 - concatenate all the damages into one single file for plotting.